 Early national period; the American presidency.

 Maryanne Kowaleski (1982), Joseph Fitzpatrick, S.J.
-Distinguished Professor of History and Director of the Center for Medieval Studies.
+Distinguished Professor of History and Medieval Studies.
 Ph.D., Toronto.

 Medieval economic and social history; women and family; urban history; maritime history; England.